Abdullah1218-bit/Muhammad-Abdullah/README.md

 ### 🔍 About Me
 ✅ Passionate about solving real-world problems with data and intelligent systems
 ✅ Experienced in full ML pipeline: data preprocessing, modeling, evaluation, and deployment
-✅ Skilled in Python, scikit-learn, Power BI, Excel, and SQL
+✅ Skilled in Python, scikit-learn, Power BI, Excel,MySQL and PostgreSQL
 ✅ Exploring NLP and Deep Learning to build smarter AI solutions
 ✅ Delivering AI-generated videos and visuals for clients on Fiverr
 ✅ Always learning, building, and sharing knowledge in tech